 You can get to Brussels from Bratislava thanks to the direct flight line of Ryanair, which provides flights to Brussels-Charleroi airport.
 The airport is approximately 60 km from the centre of the Belgian capital.
 The centre of Brussels can be reached by bus in about an hour.
-Ryanair flies to Brussels on Wednesday and Sunday, the flight lasts 1 hour and 45 minutes.
+Ryanair flies to Brussels on Fridays and Saturdays, the flight lasts 1 hour and 45 minutes.

 Transport from the airport to the city centre

 To the city centre of Brussels, we recommend using the shuttle bus service from the airport - shuttle bus.
 Buses have a schedule adapted to arrivals and run from the early hours of the morning.
 You can find a specific schedule of departures at flibco.com.

 Another option is to take a bus from the airport to the Charleroi Sud station and from there, after a transfer, continue by bus or train to Brussels.

 You can also explore the city centre on foot.
 The beautiful landmark of Brussels is its main square, the Grande-Palace, which you should visit during the day as well as at night.
 The illuminated historic building of the town hall together with the illuminated adjacent buildings attract young people, who sit peacefully on the square and on the floor in a group debate.
 During the Christmas season, you will find one of the most beautiful Christmas markets in Europe here.

 Just a few streets away, you can take a photo at the famous statue of a peeing boy - Manneken Pis.
 The boy is often dressed in costumes from the invention of the world.
 At the same time, few people know that a little further on you will also come across its gentler version - a peeing girl.